zzzzqi/2022-Power-Grids/Production/final/documentation_scripts/_build/html/_sources/index.rst.txt

 *Converting input events into 2D PSR images:*
 ::
-   handleinput --convert TRUE FILEPATH
+   handleinput --convert TRUE .

 *Making predictions on the generated 2D PSR images:*
 ::
-   handleinput --predict TRUE FILEPATH
+   handleinput --predict TRUE .

 *Making predictions on the input events with NO images saved(If this option is enabled, then the two options above will be disabled):*
 ::
-   handleinput --no_images TRUE FILEPATH which equals to: handleinput --no_images TRUE --convert TRUE FILEPATH handleinput --no_images TRUE --predict TRUE FILEPATH
+   handleinput --no_images TRUE .
+   which equals to:
+   handleinput --no_images TRUE --convert TRUE .
+   handleinput --no_images TRUE --predict TRUE .

 Methods:
 ^^^^^^^^